ahmedelsayed968/Speechy/README.md

 - **Background Noise**: Removed using spectral subtraction.
 - **Long Silences**: Filtered via Silero VAD.
 - **Volume Variations**: Normalized with peak amplitude scaling and loudness normalizer
-- **Inconsistent Lengths**: Truncated or padded to bsaed on a threshold infered from training set equal to `11.264`.
+- **Inconsistent Lengths**: Truncated or padded to based on a threshold inferred from training set equal to `11.264`.

 ### 📈 Evaluation Metric: DNSMOS